 "The ideas to require the hiring of American workers first and to increase the prevailing wage for H-1B are both good ideas and would go a long way to fix what's wrong with H-1B," said Daniel Costa, director of immigration law and policy research with the Economic Policy Institute.
 However, he added, "Trump has been on both sides of the H-1B issue, and multiple times on each side.
 I don't know where he stands right now on H-1B—depends on which day you ask."

-"No matter who is elected president, these ideas are likely to garner support next Congress," predicted Rebecca Peters, director of government affairs at the Council for Global Immigration, an affiliate of SHRM.
+"These ideas are likely to garner support," predicted Rebecca Peters, director of government affairs at the Council for Global Immigration, an affiliate of SHRM.
 "Bipartisan support already exists for increasing requirements on sponsoring employers when it comes to H-1B visas.
 The outlook is one that will be challenging for employers that need more visas to access professionals," particularly in the science, technology, engineering and mathematics fields.

 You have successfully saved this page as a bookmark.